open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ## AWS Lambda

-The following show how to use OpenTelemetry to instrument AWS Lambda functions that send traces to a configured backend.
+The following show how to use Lambda wrappers with OpenTelemetry to instrument AWS Lambda functions and send traces to a configured backend.

+Check out [OpenTelemetry Lambda Layers](https://github.com/open-telemetry/opentelemetry-lambda), if you are interested in a plug and play user experience.

 ### Dependencies